 I hate to admit it, but I mispronounced “Bruschetta” for the longest time.
 No one I knew corrected me because they mispronounced it, too.

 Then one afternoon I went to lunch with a group of friends at a rather swanky Italian restaurant where we decided to order this antipasto appetizer for the table.
-Our waiter must have been used to correcting peoples’ pronunciation, because when we ordered “brah-shetta” he nodded politely and said, “Good choice, the “broo-sket-tah” is excellent today.”
+Our waiter clearly had experience correcting peoples’ pronunciation, because when we ordered “brah-shetta” he nodded politely and said, “Good choice, the “broo-sket-tah” is excellent today.”

 So, say it with me: “broo-sket-tah.”